 I love my child just as much as you love yours — the only difference is mine lives in heaven and talking about him is unfortunately quite taboo in our culture.
 I hope to change that.
-Our culture isn’t so great about hearing about children gone too soon, but that doesn’t stop me from saying my son’s name and sharing his love and light everywhere I go.
+Our culture isn’t so great about hearing about child loss and children gone too soon, but that doesn’t stop me from saying my son’s name and sharing his love and light everywhere I go.
 Just because it might make you uncomfortable, doesn’t make him matter any less.
 My son’s life was cut irreversibly short, but his love lives on forever.
 And ever.

 2).
 Bereaved parents share an unspeakable bond.

 In my seven years navigating the world as a bereaved parent, I am continually struck by the power of the bond between bereaved parents.
 Strangers become kindreds in mere seconds — a look, a glance, a knowing of the heart connects us, even if we’ve never met before.
 No matter our circumstances, who we are, or how different we are, there is no greater bond than the connection between parents who understand the agony of enduring the death of a child.
 It’s a pain we suffer for a lifetime, and unfortunately, only those who have walked the path of child loss understand the depth and breadth of both the pain and the love we carry.